hjdhjd/homebridge-ratgdo/README.md

   * Control of the light attached to the garage door opener, when available.
   * Obstruction detection.

+## Getting Started
+To get started with `homebridge-ratgdo`:

+  * Install `homebridge-ratgdo` using the Homebridge webUI.
+Make sure you make `homebridge-ratgdo` a child bridge for the best performance.
+  * [Carefully](#known-caveats) edit the MQTT server and port on your Ratgdo device to the IP address of your Homebridge server, and port 18830 (unless you've changed the default port in `homebridge-ratgdo`).

 ## Known Caveats
 Ratgdo is a terrific solution that solves a problem for many stranded former myQ users and others.
 There are some quirks and caveats to note, however.
 As of Ratgdo firmware v2.51: